Household Budget Survey

 Statistics Finland produces studies and reports on the Internet, in Statistics Finland’s periodicals and in a printed volume based on the data.
 The EU-harmonised data (HBS) are delivered to Eurostat.

 The survey is based on a sample for which the information has been collected by interviewing households, from diaries completed by households, from receipt information and from administrative registry data.
 In the 2012 data collection, face-to-face interviews were for cost reasons replaced with two telephone interviews.
-In other respects, the method remains unchanged.
+In 2016 both face-to-face and telephone interviews are conducted.

 How often are data collected?